AdobeDocs/campaign-web.en/help/v8/transactional-messaging/create-transactional.md

 ### Context sample {#context-sample}

 The context sample allows you to create a test event to preview the transactional message received with the profile personalization.

+This step is optional.
+You can use the template without the context sample, but the drawback is that you cannot preview the personalized content.

 In our example of setting the password, the event will send the user's first name,  last name, and a personalized link to reset his password.
 The context can be configured as shown below.